Hariprasath030805/gain-and-noise-calculation-in-a-cascade-network-using-matlab-/README.md

 2) The total noise figure upto that stage
 3) The total noise temperature upto that stage
 4) The product of gain upto that stage

-A script main.m is created to get input and call the function(mycalc.m) for each stage .